7tl7qns7ch/SNU-B36-EX/README.md

 # SNU-B36-EX
 **SNU-B36-EX** is an inter-floor noise dataset which is extended version of **SNU-B36-50** collected in building no.36 at Seoul National University, Seoul, Korea.
 It was recorded with a smartphone (Samgsung Galaxy S6) with sampling rate 44,100Hz.
 The data set is available at [SNU-B36-EX](https://drive.google.com/open?id=1uzvEywFV0KmhOq0xWewuNqMPXtE1qAyH).
+The name of each folder indicate class number (see Train/test split for Zero-Shot settings.)

 All setting and procedure are same as the previous works, but it has the additional noise data by setting the horizontal source points in 1m increments from 0 to 12m.
 Thus, there are 8,450 audio files in the data set.